CelliesProjects/OpenStreetMap-esp32/README.md

 ```

 - If no size is set a 320px by 240px map will be returned.
+- The tile cache might need resizing if the size is increased.

 ### Get the number of tiles needed to cache a map